Opentrons/http-api-beta/readme.md

 # Audience

-We assume that you’re either already familiar with these things, or you can figure them out on your own.
+We assume that you're either already familiar with these things, or you can figure them out on your own.

 * How HTTP and JSON APIs generally work.
 * How to use your chosen programming language, libraries, and tools (like  [Postman](https://www.postman.com/)  or  [cURL](https://en.wikipedia.org/wiki/CURL) ) to interact with HTTP and JSON APIs.

-If you’re not already familiar with these things, let us know.
-We won’t be able to provide detailed support, but we might be able to point you to some learning resources.
+If you're not already familiar with these things, let us know.
+We won't be able to provide detailed support, but we might be able to point you to some learning resources.

 # Getting Help